 What is the BEES Program?

-The BEES Program at WWU responds to the challenges in recruiting and retaining academically-talented, low-income students from diverse backgrounds into the three undergraduate engineering programs at Western (Electrical Engineering, Plastics and Composites Engineering, and Manufacturing Engineering).
+The BEES Program at WWU responds to the challenges in recruiting and retaining academically-talented, low-income students from diverse backgrounds into the three undergraduate engineering programs at Western (Electrical and Computer Engineering, Plastics and Composites Engineering, and Manufacturing Engineering).
 The BEES Program aims to provide a systematic sequence of academic, social, and career support services specifically designed to enhance the success of engineering students during the first two years of their undergraduate study.
 This program is supported by the National Science Foundation to provide scholarships for students who qualify.

 What Are the Benefits of the Program?

 - Financial support for the first two years of pre-engineering

 - Active advising with faculty from the engineering program and industrial partners

 - Peer mentoring from other scholars and engineering professionals at local industries

 - A week-long introductory program before the start of the first year